nus-cs2030s/2425-s2/docs/00-overview.md

 The final aim of CS2030/S is to introduce students to programming language concepts and to bridge them from introductory programming to advanced modules such as programming language design and implementation.
 Part of CS2030/S introduces students to the design decisions behind some of the constraints and the workings behind the programming language compilation and execution, giving them a glimpse inside the programming system that so far has been mostly treated as a black box in introductory modules.

-!!! info "Priority"
-    When writing programs to solve problems, the general priority should be the following:

-    1. *Correctness*: Can your program run and solve the problem correctly?
-    2. *Efficiency*: Can your program solve the problem efficiently?
-    3. *Maintainability*: Can your program be maintained and improved upon by multiple people?

-    The priority in CS1010 is correctness.
-CS2040/S teaches you about how to increase efficiency while CS2030/S focuses more on maintainability.
-However, you should never sacrifice correctness.

 ## The Choice of Java